 Laying Tracks Program

 Welcome to the Laying Tracks Program!
-This is the Exploratory Studies innovative program for students on Academic Notice to help them get their grades "back on track"!
+This is the Exploratory Studies innovative program for students on Academic Notice to help them get their grades "back on track."
 We are here to support and encourage your success!

 Laying Tracks is made up of 1) a reflective survey, 2) exercises that examine past behaviors and help you develop stronger future study strategies, and 3) advisor support.
-This program has a great track record of helping students return to Good Academic standing, set realistic goals, and increase their scholarly confidence and resilience.
+This program has a great track record of helping students return to Good Academic Standing, set realistic goals, and increase their scholarly confidence and resilience.

 If you are placed on Academic Notice, you will receive e-mails from both the University and your academic advisor.
-Take the time to read these e-mails carefully!
-These detail the what's, why's, and how's of Academic Notice - and more importantly, how to get back into good academic standing.
-A great resource to visualize that process can be found on the Academic Success Center's site: FAQs about Academic Notice and Laying Tracks.
+Read these important emails carefully!
+They will detail how to return to Good Academic Standing so you can continue making progress on your academic goals at Purdue University.
+More information about Academic Notice and Academic Separation can be found on the Academic Success Center's website and at FAQs about Academic Notice and Laying Tracks.

 How to complete Laying Tracks:

-2) Schedule an hour-long Laying Tracks (Academic Notice) appointment with your advisor using our Boiler Connect online calendar or by calling (765) 494-0843.
+2) Schedule an hour-long Laying Tracks (Academic Notice) appointment with your advisor using the Boiler Connect online calendar or by calling (765) 494-0843.
 The deadline for this appointment is 5:00 pm on the second Friday of the semester.
 This will give you time to get used to your courses so you can plan out a good study strategy.

 3) Before your appointment, complete the Pre-meeting Laying Tracks reflection sheet.
 To begin, save the fillable PDF to your computer, then complete it, and save it as "LT reflection [your name]".
 E-mail the completed exercise to your advisor or have it available during your appointment.